icons

 • The buyer utilises their share of flats.

-It still remains debatable whether the Joint Development Agreement comes under the slabs of GST or not.
-Since the transfer of development rights is similar to the case of the sale of immovable property, the government wants to keep it under the slabs of GST.
+It still remains debatable whether the Joint Development Agreement comes under the slab of GST or not.
+Since the transfer of development rights is similar to the case of the sale of immovable property, the government wants to keep it under the slab of GST.
 Service tax on JDA is to be paid by the builder.

 Currently, GST is applicable after the supply of the development rights.
 It means when the landowner transfers their ownership rights to the builder, the responsibility to pay the GST charges is shifted to the builder through the Reverse Charge Mechanism (RCM).
 Hence, the landowner is not required to pay any GST on a JDA.